tenchi-security/zanshin-cli/README.rst

 **Arguments**:

 -  ``ORGANIZATION_ID``: UUID of the organization [required]

 **Options**:

 -  ``--help``: Show this message and exit.

 ``zanshin organization scan-target-groups oauth_link``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Retrieve a link to allow the user to authorize zanshin to read info from their scan target group environment.
+Retrieve an OAuth link to authorize Zanshin to access the scan target group environment.

 **Usage**: